google/dfindexeddb/README.md

 2. Clone or download/unzip the repository to your local machine.

-3. Create a virutal environemnt and install the package
+3. Create a virtual environment and install the package

 ```
     $ python3 -m venv .venv